mathspp/mathspp/pages/02.blog/lsbasi-apl-part2/item.en.md

  > _"By the way, this might be a great moment to let you know that I make mistakes!
 Lots of them!"_

 So we are actually starting with refactoring the parser and the way we represent monadic/dyadic function application.
-I decided to make this change when I realized implementing all the APL [operators][apl-wiki-op] was going to be a real headache.
+I decided to make this change when I realized implementing all the APL [operators][apl-wiki-op] was going to be a real headache with the format I chose before.

 To make my changes easier to understand, we will study the AST generated for the simple expression `1 +⍨⍨ 2`.
 If you [test it online](repl-part1) the program will print `MOp(⍨ MOp(⍨ Dyad(+ S(1) S(2))))`, which can be drawn as:

 ![Sketch of the AST generated for the example expression.](./old_parser_dyadic_example.png)

 What I don't like about this AST is that I don't know if the operator `⍨` is acting in a monadic or dyadic function until I reach the bottom of the tree, where I have my function and my two arguments.
-If you type the same expression `1 +⍨⍨ 2` in [this series parser][repl-part2] the output printed is a list with the single element `Dyad(MOp(⍨ MOp(⍨ F(+))) S(1) S(2))` in it; this tree can be represented as:
+If you type the same expression `1 +⍨⍨ 2` in [the parser for this post][repl-part2], the output printed is a list with the single element `Dyad(MOp(⍨ MOp(⍨ F(+))) S(1) S(2))` in it; this tree can be represented as:

 ![Sketch of the new AST generated for the example expression.](./new_parser_dyadic_example.png)